-From Biedermeier bouquets to wreaths, Albuquerque Florist’s wedding flower types and glossary will help you get up to speed on some of the common wedding flower terms.
+From Biedermeier bouquets to wreaths, Albuquerque Florist’s guide to wedding flower types will help you get up to speed on some of the common wedding flower terms.

 Biedermeier – A bouquet with several different blooms wired in circular rows.

 Boutonniere – One or more buds with a short, wrapped stem and attached by a pin to the lapel.
-These are typically worn by male participants in a wedding.
+Male wedding participants typically wear these.